Credit Cards Travel Credit Cards

 • Rewards rate: 5X points per dollar spent on eligible airfare (on up to $500,000 per calendar year, after that 1X) and eligible hotel purchases, and 1X points per dollar on all other eligible purchases

-If you're a frequent traveler who enjoys top-notch travel perks, the Platinum Card by American Express may be a good option for you.
-While this card does come with a hefty $695 annual fee, the perks outweigh the cost in many cases.
+If you're a frequent traveler who enjoys top-notch travel perks, the Platinum Card from American Express may be a good option for you.
+While this card does come with a hefty $695 annual fee, the perks outweigh the cost if you take full advantage of them.
+If you are just dipping your toes into international travel, I would recommend skipping this card for now.

-Each year, cardholders receive up to $200 in Uber Cash for U.S. rides (terms apply), up to $100 statement credit for Saks Fifth Avenue purchases, and up to $100 in hotel credits on qualifying charges at select hotels.
-The credits alone can help offset the annual fee, but frequent travelers can also benefit from earning up to 5X points per dollar spent on eligible purchases.
+Each year, cardholders receive up to $200 in Uber Cash for U.S. rides and Uber Eats orders (terms apply), up to $100 statement credit for Saks Fifth Avenue purchases, and up to $200 in hotel credits on qualifying charges at select hotels.
+The credits alone can help offset the annual fee, but frequent travelers can also benefit from earning rewards on eligible purchases.
 Select benefits require enrollment.

 Other perks and benefits of the Amex Platinum Card include: